The Open Division rarely has been more aptly named than it is this season.

 The Monarchs have lost just once since, a two-point defeat to Valley Christian.
 But like Mitty, Palo Alto has gotten better since that first meeting.

-Junior Dre Hill carried the load with three rushing touchdowns that night, but these days the Vikings pride themselves on
+Junior Dre Hill carried the load with three rushing touchdowns that night, but these days the Vikings pride themselves on balance.

 A strong rushing attack backs up quarterback Christoph Bono, who ranks among the Central Coast Section leaders in passing yards (1,968) completion percentage (66.5) and touchdown passes (23).